 Absolutely Positively Wellingtonian Awards (APWs) are one way for the Council to honour members of the community who have made outstanding or lengthy contributions, usually in a voluntary capacity, to the Capital and its people.
-The awards are presented at events held twice per year.
+The awards are presented once a year.

 To nominate someone for an APW award please email Lily Kemble-Welch with the following information: